Discord-Oxygen/Discord-Console-hacks/README.md

-Note: I'm not affilated with Discord and do not encourage using any of these hacks.
+**Note:** I'm not affilated with Discord and do not encourage using any of these hacks.
 Use everything here at your own risk.
-This is meant for educational purposes only and using these codeblocks may result in your account being disabled/terminated.
+This is meant for **educational purposes only** and using these codeblocks may result in your account being disabled/terminated.

 # Community
-We have a Discord Server: (not available rn*) (2nd server)<br>
+~~We have a Discord Server: (not available rn*) (2nd server)~~<br>
-Only the Account with a crown Icon on the Server above is my real alt.
+_<details><summary>\*</summary> Currently all my IP Adresses (all exit nodes, I2P (darknet) outproxies, VPN's and proxies) are blacklisted and I can't create any accounts.
+Allthough I expclicitly put a disclaimer above any code published, Discord is going after me, which makes it... more... difficult to create new accounts...</details>_

 Please don't use console hacks not sent by me, or you might risk loosing your account.<br>
 I'll update this invite regularly, if e.g. my account gets compromised or Discord shuts down the Server, I will create a new Account, a new Server and will then update the invite above.<br>
-Invite Links sent by any third party are NOT the real ones.
-Only the invite above is real.
 If the invite doesn't work anymore, it means the Server got deleted and you need to wait until I can create a new Account.

-\* Currently all my IP Adresses (all exit nodes, I2P (darknet) outproxies, VPN's and proxies) are blacklisted and I can't create any accounts.
-Allthough I expclicitly distance myself from client modifications, Discord is going after me, which makes it... more... difficult to create new accounts...

 # Inner workings of Discord